Designing the Future of Bitcoin Payment Distribution.

 THE PROBLEM

 Bitcoin solved peer-to-peer transfers elegantly.
-But once you add more than one recipient, things break apart
+But once you add more than one recipient, things started to break apart

 Bitcoin solved peer-to-peer transfers elegantly.
 But once you add more than one recipient, things break apart.